barmfield/100-days-of-ml-code/log.md

 through some python and numpy exercises to learn more of the basics of data manipulation in python.
 I hope to have some working prototypes using this course soon.

+### Day 4: January 6th, 2019

+**Today's Progress**: Writing from Jan.
+7th as I neglected to update the log yesterday.
+I spent the entire day practicing the numpy and pandas library.
+I covered some of the most common and popular funcitons of each, and learned how numpy is the foundation of the pandas series, which is the foundation of the pandas dataframe.
+I will need to practice these concepts a lot to make them stick, but already feel much more capabale of asking quesitons from data and getting meaningful answers.
+I look forward to combining numpy and pandas with matplotlib to create visualizations that I can share with others, and which I can use to communicate results.